Kalbehaider/Dice-Game/README.md

 # Dice Game  🎊 🎈

-This is an implementation of the Pig game based on the tutorial by Jonas Schmedtmann in his JavaScript course.
+This is an implementation of the Dice game based on the tutorial by Jonas Schmedtmann in his JavaScript course.

 ## Game Rules 🤩⭐